Planning a Trip to Anguilla: What the Weather Really Means

 Budget-Conscious Travelers: May through August offer the steepest discounts on accommodation and dining.
 August in particular combines low prices with unexpectedly dry conditions.
 Travelers willing to accept modest hurricane season risk find excellent value.

 Cultural Events and Dining: November through April hosts Anguilla's main cultural calendar, including Moonsplash Music Festival, Anguilla Culinary Experience, and boat races.
-December through March specifically concentrates the busiest event schedule with guaranteed attendance and vibrant social scenes.
+December through March specifically concentrates the busiest event schedule with strong attendance and vibrant social scenes.

 Hiking and Outdoor Exploration: December through April offer comfortable temperatures and low rainfall for exploring Anguilla's salt ponds, limestone formations, and coastal trails without heat exhaustion or muddy conditions.